nstclair13/blog/_posts/2017-09-15-AnimationWebsiteCheaply.md

 2) Sign up for Github, follow [this](https://pages.github.com/) tutorial, and get your website up and running (Well, the skeleton of it at least).
 3) Check out HTML5Up or similar free to use template sites, download the website files, upload them to Github and modify to your hearts content!

-Like I said before, some of this might already be obvious.
-If it's not, then the below list are some fantastic resources that can help you get up and running.
+Finally, the below list are some fantastic resources that can help you get up and running faster and more effeciently.

 ## **Chrome Right Click Inspect**